 Our Rabbis teach us that sustenance and food security are inextricably intertwined with scripture as the foundation of Jewish life.
-“Without sustenance, there is no Torah.
-Without Torah, there is no sustenance.”
-(Pirke Avot 3:21) The link between food and faith obligates us as Jews to challenge the injustice of hunger, champion the right to food and steward the land on which our sustenance depends.
+The link between food and faith obligates us as Jews to challenge the injustice of hunger, champion the right to food and steward the land on which our sustenance depends.

 As Jewish Americans, we recognize that our country’s food and agricultural policies have a profound impact on people at home and abroad.
 Reforming our broken food system would constitute a major step forward in repairing a world where too many needlessly suffer from hunger and poverty.

 The undersigned national Jewish organizations urge the U.S. Congress and Administration to take the opportunity presented by the reauthorization of the Farm Bill to prioritize policies that reduce hunger and poverty, and encourage sustainable stewardship.
 To promote food justice in the United States and worldwide, we support the following principles for the 2012 Farm Bill: